This post includes affiliate links.

 You will find this tutorial very helpful if you are just starting out to learn how to crochet.
 It is very detailed and made for a beginner and therefore very easily understandable.
 Ideally, you would watch the video tutorial first (below) and the reference the picture tutorial to solidify your new gained knowledge.
 Be sure to practice this stitch a lot as most patterns use this stitch.

-The Magic Circle Tutorial is part of a “How to Crochet Beginner Guide Series”.
+The single crochet Tutorial is part of a “How to Crochet Beginner Guide Series”.
 You can find all of the Basic Crochet Stitches in my Basic Crochet 101 page.

 How to Crochet a Single Crochet